 “These international students were a great aid in helping us understand water infrastructure in Europe,” master’s student Alison Ludwig said.
 “Since that is their area of study, they know much more about it than I do as an ecologist, for example.
 They also explained differences and similarities between the water infrastructure we studied and that of their home countries.”

-The complete group of 19 students and accompanying professors spent seven days in France, where they met with leaders from the SupAgro institute and visited sites such as the Gignac Canal and the Pont du Gard bridge.
+The complete group of 19 students and accompanying professors journeyed to France, where they met with leaders from the SupAgro institute and spent seven days visiting sites such as the Gignac Canal and the Pont du Gard bridge.

 “We were greatly impressed by the precision of the Roman engineers using simple technologies to maintain a gradual drop and a difference in height of only 17 meters over the bridge’s length,” master’s student Julie Fowler said.
 “The use of gradient or gravitational flow avoided the expensive use of pumping.”